Parallel spinor flows on three-dimensional Cauchy hypersurfaces: Introduction

 The starting point of our work is the theory of spinorial polyforms and parabolic pairs, recently proposed in \cite{Cortes:2019xmk}, which allows to study first-order spinorial equations on pseudo-Riemannian manifolds in terms of differential systems for algebraically constrained polyforms, a reformulation which is especially convenient to study global geometric and topological aspects of such equations.
-Using this formalism, our first result (see Theorem \ref{thm:parallelspinorflow}) reformulates the evolution problem of a parallel spinor as a system of flow equations for a family of functions $\left\{ \beta_t\right\}_{t\in \cI}$ and a family of coframes $\left\{ \fre^t\right\}_{t\in \cI}$ on an appropriately chosen Cauchy hypersurface $\Sigma \subset M$.
+The study of spinorial differential systems through differential forms is by now classical in the mathematics and physics literature, see for instance \cite{Graf,BennTucker,Lawson,Harvey,Tod1,Tod2} and their refences and citations for more details.
+Reference \cite{Cortes:2019xmk} elaborates on these earlier works to provide a bijection between certain irreducible spinors and polyforms based on the precise description of the square of a spinor in terms of a semi-algebraic real body in the K\"ahler-Atiyah bundle of the underlying pseudo-Riemannian manifold.
+Using the formalism of parabolic pairs \cite{Cortes:2019xmk}, our first result (see Theorem \ref{thm:parallelspinorflow}) reformulates the evolution problem of a parallel spinor as a system of flow equations for a family of functions $\left\{ \beta_t\right\}_{t\in \cI}$ and a family of coframes $\left\{ \fre^t\right\}_{t\in \cI}$ on an appropriately chosen Cauchy hypersurface $\Sigma \subset M$.
 This system of equations yields a generalization of \cite[Theorem 5.4]{Murcia:2020zig} to the case in which the family $\left\{\beta_t\right\}_{t\in\cI}$ is non-trivial and defines the notion of \emph{parallel spinor flow} as a family $\left\{\beta_t , \fre^t\right\}_{t\in\cI}$ satisfying equations \eqref{eq:globhyperspinorflowI} and \eqref{eq:globhyperspinorflowII}.
 Using the notion of parallel spinor flow, the constraint equations of the initial value problem of a parallel spinor can be shown to be equivalent to a differential system, the \emph{parallel Cauchy differential system} \cite{Murcia:2020zig}, for a pair $(\fre,\Theta)$, where $\fre$ is a coframe and $\Theta$ is a symmetric two-tensor on $\Sigma$.
-One of the salient features of this formulation is that the Riemannian $h$ metric induced by $(M,g)$ on $\Sigma$ is given by the canonical metric for which $\fre = (e_u,e_l,e_n)$ becomes an orthonormal coframe, that is, $h_{\fre} = e_u\otimes e_u +e_l\otimes e_l +e_n\otimes e_n$.
-Hence, we obtain a natural map:
+The Riemannian metric $h$ induced by $(M,g)$ on $\Sigma$ is given by the canonical metric for which $\fre = (e_u,e_l,e_n)$ becomes an orthonormal coframe, that is, $h_{\fre} = e_u\otimes e_u +e_l\otimes e_l +e_n\otimes e_n$.
+This allows us to define a natural map: